bile0026/Cisco_VLAN_Deployment/README.md

 * gather_facts: This will need to be set to yes, as the tasks rely on some of this information.
 * connection: How to connect to the device.
 * target_vlan: This is the variable for the new vlan that you would like to change source_vlan to.
+* target_vlan_string: Target vlan in string format for identifying if it's already on a trunk link.
 * target_vlan_name: Name for the new L2 vlan object.
 * source_vlan: The existing vlan you are looking to update.
-* trunking_vlan: This is the vlan that will be used to determine which trunk links to add the new vlan to.
+* trunk_native_vlan: This is the vlan that will be used to determine which trunk links to add the new vlan to.
-Make sure this vlan is trunked on all existing interfaces you want the target_vlan added to.
+Make sure this vlan is the native vlan on all existing interfaces you want the target_vlan added to.
-* spanning_tree_command: Used by the parser to know which vlan to check spanning-tree information on.
+* alt_trunk_native_vlan: secondary option for native vlans.
+  - could have additional if added as additional variables and added or statements to when: on set trunk interfaces task.
 * ansible_network_os: What operating system the device has (ios, junos, nxos, etc...)

 Also update the ```hosts:``` variable at the beginning of the file with the hosts you want to run this against, or groups that you want to run against in your Ansible inventory file.